GOPESAIKUMAR/POWER-BI/README.md

 * This repository contains interactive Power BI dashboards and reports.
 * Each `.pbix` file provides insights into business metrics across various domains.
 * Datasets are sourced from internal and public data sources.
-* Refer to the `/docs` folder for data schema and report descriptions.
 * Feel free to clone, explore, and suggest improvements!